propelorm/propelorm.github.com/_posts/2018-02-19-propel2-wont-became-final-development-is-focused-on-propel3.markdown

 ---
 layout: post
-title: Propel2 won't became final, the development is focused on Propel3
+title: Propel2 won't become final, the development is focused on Propel3
 published: true
 ---